 If the judges will confine themselves to the simple and plain duty imposed upon them by law, of hearing and deciding cases that are brought before them, I am sure that the business of the Territory will get along very well.
-This must be impressed upon their minds, if possible, for, if they will insist upon doing the duties of Prosecuting Attorney, and Marshal, as well as their own, every thing will be thrown into confusion, and the peace of the Territory may be destroyed at any moment.82 On the same day Black wrote to Judge Cradlebaugh indicating that he and President Buchanan believed it was "probable that the Mormon inhabitants of Utah have been guilty of crimes for which they deserve the severest punishment," but that the Judge should allow the District Attorney to do his job.83 A January 1859 act of the territorial legislature had reassigned Cradlebaugh to the western part of Utah Territory, effective May 1.84 Before receiving Black's letter or traveling to his new jurisdiction, Cradlebaugh "issued warrants for about sixty . . . offenders-forty in the massacre of the Mountain Meadows," and traveled 78 Dr. Forney to General Johnston, May 1, 1859, "Government Reports," www.mtn-meadows-assoc.com.
-79 As cited in Bagley, 216.
+This must be impressed upon their minds, if possible, for, if they will insist upon doing the duties of Prosecuting Attorney, and Marshal, as well as their own, every thing will be thrown into confusion, and the peace of the Territory may be destroyed at any moment.78 On the same day Black wrote to Judge Cradlebaugh indicating that he and President Buchanan believed it was "probable that the Mormon inhabitants of Utah have been guilty of crimes for which they deserve the severest punishment," but that the Judge should allow the District Attorney to do his job.
+79 A January 1859 act of the territorial legislature had reassigned Cradlebaugh to the western part of Utah Territory, effective May 1.
+80 Before receiving Black's letter or traveling to his new jurisdiction, Cradlebaugh "issued warrants for about sixty . . . offenders-forty in the massacre of the Mountain Meadows," and traveled south with U.S. soldiers in a bid to arrest and try the accused.
+81 His efforts, however, proved unsuccessful when key participants in the massacre fled to the mountains to avoid prosecution.
+82 Many Utahns disliked Cradlebaugh, and his departure for Carson Valley left Mormons in Salt Lake City "rejoicing."
+83 A New York Times correspondent reporting from Salt Lake City in June 1859 wrote: "The Bishops, Elders, &c., who fled to the mountains to avoid arrest for the terrible crimes committed by them of late years, have returned in their homes, confident that they cannot be arrested without the intervention of the troops, the assistance of which is now practically denied to the United States Marshal and Judges."
+Territorial governor Alfred Cumming, appointed by President Buchanan in 1857 to replace then-governor Brigham Young, had an uneasy relationship with the U.S. troops that had accompanied him to Utah Territory.
+85 Cumming 76 Bagley, p.
+217.